 No one should go to work under the threat of violence, nor should they have to deal with other forms of anti-social behaviour.

 In the main, most schools only experience isolated incidents of crime.

 Unfortunately, there are some schools where the environment is more challenging.

-In each case, a robust, effective CCTV system can be implemented to give teachers all round peace of mind, knowing they have a layer of protection in place against angry students.
+In each case, you can implement a robust, effective CCTV system to give teachers all round peace of mind, knowing they have a layer of protection in place against angry students.

 For schools operating in a more challenging environment, where security is key, we would always recommend a remote CCTV monitoring service.

 With CCTV monitoring, an offsite professional monitors the school security system 24/7.

 This means threats are spotted as they occur and can be dealt with swiftly.